andrew1007/mrfa-demo/article/appx-1-use-selectors.md

 This is accomplished by storing the selector functions inside a data structure that React does not manage.

 1. On instantiation of `makeProvider`, an array is created to hold all `useSelector` callbacks.
+These callbacks function as listeners.

 ```typescript
 let subscribers = [];